fergus-mk/crypto_dashboard/README.md

 This is only a beta version.
 Increased functionality will be added so that:

-A. The page autoimatically refreshes when new cryptos are added
+A. The page automatically refreshes when new cryptos are added

 B. It is possible to remove cryptos from the dashboard

 ## Insparation